A bulk manifestation of Krylov complexity: Summary and discussion

 As argued in \cite{Lin:2022rbf}, taking a controlled small-$\lambda$ limit in double-scaled SYK (the so-called triple-scaling limit), one zooms in near the ground state of the system.
 In this limit, where one expects dynamics to be governed by the Schwarzian action \cite{Maldacena:2016hyu}, one finds, consistently, that the Hamiltonian takes the form of a Liouville Hamiltonian, which is the ADM Hamiltonian of JT gravity \cite{Harlow:2018tqv}. \cite{Lin:2022rbf} exploited this further and noted that the Hilbert spaces of JT and DSSYK can be identified in such a way that fixed chord-number states are bulk length eigenstates.
 We combined this with our result on chord states being Krylov basis elements associated to the infinite-temperature thermofield double (TFD) state, and concluded that Krylov elements are, in turn, bulk length eigenstates.
 Therefore, K-complexity agrees quantitatively with bulk length through the relation (\ref{Length-KC-tilde_E_grav}), which matches the K-complexity of the TFD state of the triple-scaled Hamiltonian to the time evolution of bulk regularized length, previously computed in \cite{Harlow:2018tqv}.
 This matching was established upon a consistent identification of parameters in the bulk and boundary theories given in (\ref{Param_identification_Hamiltonians}) and \eqref{init_cond_is_phi_h}.
 The log-cosh behavior previously obtained for $C_K(t)$ is responsible for the well-known log-cosh growth of bulk length in the unperturbed geometry, which we matched including numerical pre-factors.
-From the bulk point of view, it is natural to argue that the lack of late-time saturation of the length as a function of time is due to the absence of (doubly) non-perturbative contributions of higher-genus, which lead to the plateau behaviour of the spectral form factor \cite{Altland:2020ccq,Altland:2022xqx} and correlation functions \cite{Altland:2021rqn}, as we are only considering the disk topology; this is consistent with the fact that the boundary theory is considered in the thermodynamic limit\footnote{See for example \cite{Iliesiu:2021ari} for a bulk computation of a notion of bulk volume associated to complexity which does saturate at late times due to contributions of non-trivial topology.}.
+From the bulk point of view, it is natural to argue that the lack of late-time saturation of the length as a function of time is due to the absence of (doubly) non-perturbative contributions of higher-genus, which lead to the plateau behaviour of the spectral form factor \cite{Altland:2020ccq,Altland:2022xqx} and correlation functions \cite{Altland:2021rqn}, as we are only considering the disk topology\footnote{See for example \cite{Iliesiu:2021ari} for a bulk computation of a notion of bulk volume associated to complexity which does saturate at late times due to contributions of non-trivial topology.}; this is consistent with the fact that the boundary theory is considered in the thermodynamic limit.
+For finite-size systems, the K-complexity late-time saturation value for the TFD state can be related to the late-time plateau of the spectral form factor, as proposed in \cite{Balasubramanian:2022tpr} and explored further in \cite{Erdmenger:2020iko}.
 It is worth noting, at this point, that the growth of the bulk length in a back-reacted geometry in the presence of a matter shock wave may be studied by computing the K-complexity of an operator insertion in DSSYK\footnote{We thank E. Witten for this suggestion.
 Work in progress.}.